Khanalpooja/jekyll-now/_posts/2018-04-07-Beginning_With_HTML_and_CSS.md

 Day 3- The hardest part , The javascript basics , Even though I had gone through a few "shortcut" tips to JavaScript, I had never actually made something I was proud to show with Java Script.
 But with HTML it was compeltely a differnet story.
 And when I learned it's not as easy as HTML but still doable, then I thought I should give it a try.
 But it's a complete different story.
 I will get to it in another post.

 Beginning with my HTML tags. <Need to create pictures with HTML demo - create it themselves>

+ Beginning with CSS tags
+Beginning with the simplest form of JavaScript
+For a novice programmer for me, I am well aware of the technical jargons but still have a hard time mastering the language, And I know when I say master, for me it means being able to write a code